Levels taught here: Undergraduate

 Address: 5th Floor, Centre City 5-7 Hill Street, Birmingham, B5 4UA

-Opening hours: Monday – Friday: 9am – 6pm.
-These opening hours will be review on an ongoing basis.
+Opening hours: Monday – Friday: 8:30am – 5:30pm.
 We intend for you to be able to access the campus for scheduled teaching sessions and to use the study facilities.
-To help us maintain safe numbers on campus – you must book a place before arriving on campus.
-We will email all students with information on how to book.
+To help us maintain safe numbers on campus – you must book a place before arriving on campus here.

 This location benefits from being right in the heart of Birmingham, a stone’s throw away from Birmingham New Street train station and the Bullring, one of the largest shopping centres in the UK.

 Within the intimate learning environment, students can easily focus on work with the resources available to them.
 We offer a quiet learning space in our library complete with a suite of computers to give students the tools and space to focus on their studies.
 Between lectures, students are able to take advantage of the breakout spaces on offer and relax with friends inside the building or head out into the city centre and its wealth of attractions.

 Located in the centre of the UK motorway network, traveling to the Birmingham centre is very convenient and easily accessible by the M5, M6, M40 and M42.
 You can also take the M6 Toll Road to avoid traffic and driving during peak times.

 Please keep in mind when traveling to our Birmingham campus, the governments approved city’s Clean Air Zone plans which will come into effect from July 2020.
 Find more information at Birmingham.gov.uk.

 Once here, we have on-campus parking available beneath the building for visitors which is £5 per day or £95 per month.
 You can book your packing space in advance via this website.
 Please note, the full address of the parking space will be provided following a successful booking.

 There are also several car parks in the city centre within easy reach.
 Please see the map below: